Yespo-CDP/yespo-opencart/readme.md

 ## 🛠 Installation Guide

 1. Download the latest `yespo.ocmod.zip` from the Releases page. **Important:** Only download releases directly from this official repository.
-Beware of pirate platforms such as dev-opencart.com, which routinely deceive users and distribute modified, unsafe archives.
+Beware of pirate platforms and unofficial sources, which routinely deceive users and distribute modified, unsafe archives.
 Protect your store and customer data by avoiding such sites.
 2. Log in to your OpenCart Admin Panel.
 3. Navigate to **Extensions > Extension Installer**.
 4. Click **Upload** and select the downloaded `yespo.ocmod.zip` file.
 Wait for the success message.
-5. Go to **Extensions > Modifications** and click the **Refresh** button (top right corner) to rebuild the cache and apply event hooks.
+5. Go to **Extensions > Modifications** and click the **Refresh** button (top right corner) to rebuild the modifications cache.
 6. Navigate to **Extensions > Extensions**, choose **Modules** from the dropdown list.
 7. Find **Yespo CDP Integration** in the list and click the green **Install** button.